AdmiJW/Spring-Boot/spring_security_getting_started/README.md

     * `FilterSecurityInterceptor` - Does your authorization.

 * These filters, for a large part, is Spring Security.
-You as the developer are responsible to set up configurations: Which URL to protect, which to ignore, and what database table are used for authentication.
+You as the developer, are responsible to set up configurations: which URL to protect, which to ignore, and what database table are used for authentication.

 ---

 * To configure Spring Security, we need a class that:

-    1. Annotated with `@EnableWebSecurity`
+    1. Annotated with `@EnableWebSecurity` and `@Configuration`

-    1. Extends WebSecurityConfigurer, which basically offers you a configuration DSL/methods.
+    1. Extends `WebSecurityConfigurerAdapter`, which basically offers you a configuration DSL/methods.
 These methods allow us to specify what URIs to protect, or what exploit protections to enable/disable.

 * Something like this: